naeemjawaid/VerticalProgressView/README.md

 ![ViewController](http://i.imgur.com/8PuTB5e.png)

-Alternatively you can add A UIView and storyboard and set its class to VerticalProgressView, and play constraints there.
+Alternatively you can add a UIView and storyboard and set its class to VerticalProgressView, and play constraints there.

 Moreover if you dont want to use constraints simple add is like: